jradocay/til/pmp-exam-prep/project-management-framework.md

 Treating stakeholders like assistant team members means you keep them informed, solicit their input, and work to satisfy their needs and expectations.
 Without this effort, the project may fail.

 ## Organizational Structure
 Projects are impacted by the cultural norms, management policies, and procedures of the organizations of which they are a part.

+**Functional:**
+  - Silo
-**Functional:**  Silo.
-Grouped by areas of specialization (accounting, marketing, etc.)  Team members complete project work in addition to departmental work.
-Communication stays within the department.
+  - Grouped by areas of specialization (accounting, marketing, etc.)
+  - Team members complete project work in addition to departmental work.
+  - Communication stays within the department.

 Advantages:
 1. Easier management of specialists
 2. Team members report to only one supervisor
 3. Similar resources are centralized, as the company is grouped by specialists
 4. Clearly defined career paths in areas of specialization

 Disadvantages:
 1. People place more emphasis on their functional specialty to the detriment of the project
 2. No career path in project management
 3. The project manager has little or no authority

+**Projectized:**
+  - No home
-**Projectized:**  No home.
-Grouped by project with the project manager in control of the project.
-Personnele are assigned to and report to the project manager.
-Communication stays within the project.
-Personnel must find another project after the work is done.
+  - Grouped by project with the project manager in control of the project
+  - Personnel are assigned to and report to the project manager
+  - Communication stays within the project
+  - Personnel must find another project after the work is done

 Advantages:
 1. Efficient project organization
 2. Team loyalty to the project
 3. More effective communications than functional